The Magic of Quiet Moments: How Glamping and Retreat Business Owners Can Find Clarity, Creativity, and Stress-Free Success

 Neuroscientists tell us that those brilliant "aha!" ideas that pop up while we're walking the dog, stirring a pot of soup, or wandering through the veg patch aren't random at all.
 They come from a beautiful partnership inside the brain.

-First, the basal ganglia quietly take over the familiar, repetitive tasks… the things you can do on autopilot… freeing up mental space.
+First, the basal ganglia quietly take over familiar, repetitive tasks… the things you can do on autopilot, freeing up mental space.

-So the next time you’re doing something simple and soothing, remember: your brain isn’t switching off… it’s switching over into one of the most powerful creative states you have available to you.
+So the next time you're doing something simple and soothing, remember: your brain isn't switching off.
+It's switching over into one of the most powerful creative states available to you.

-Why We Need White Space More Than Ever
+Why Glamping and Retreat Business Owners Need White Space More Than Ever

 Moments where you're not consuming.